punchplatform/punch-punchbox-app/README.md

 # the PunchBox

-Welcome to the punhcbox tool.
-This project is the successor of the https://github.com/punchplatform/punchbox project.
-We plan to make it the official tool to deploy various sort of punch: standalone, production, or even hybrids.
+Welcome to the punchbox tool.
+This project is an attempt to come up with a  successor the https://github.com/punchplatform/punchbox project.
+In short, a tool to easily deploy kast or punch instances.

 This project uses [poetry](https://python-poetry.org/) as it's dependency manager and PEX for distribution.